 Synopsys performs open source security research and vulnerability analysis through our Cybersecurity Research Center (CyRC), including a new Belfast office.

-Synopsys is well-known for our software integrity portfolio: integrated testing tools, managed services, professional services, and developer education.
+Synopsys is well-known for our software integrity portfolio: integrated testing tools, security testing services, professional services, and developer education.
 But products, services, and training aren’t all we offer.
 We also perform hundreds of open source audits every year.
 And all that audit data fuels the open source security research and vulnerability analysis we perform through our Cybersecurity Research Center (CyRC).
 CyRC encompasses research teams in Belfast, Northern Ireland; Burlington, Massachusetts; and Vancouver, Canada.
 And it’s clear the need for cutting-edge security research and analysis is growing.
 In fact, we just opened a new office in Belfast to accommodate our expanding team there.

 The new Belfast office houses the Open Source Security Research Group; this group focuses their research on open source security issues and attack patterns.
 Christopher Fearon, head of the group, said, “As our team continues to expand in Northern Ireland, so too does our strategic vision.
 The team’s innovation and research efforts continue to provide valuable industry insights.
 More importantly, in coordination with the broader research and development efforts within the Synopsys Software Integrity Group, we’re driving positive change in the industry as we consistently and relentlessly work to improve the global state of software security.”